 The ancient Greeks believed that beechnuts or ‘mast’ were the first food eaten by humans.
 The nuts are edible but should not be eaten in large quantities (see Cautions).
 The leaves have also been eaten as a salad vegetable.
 REF

 Beech bark is thought to be astringent but few data suggests other nutritional properties.

 Traditional Medicine Uses of Beech

 Beech has been used in many healing rituals since ancient times, but traditionally the tree was a remedy for minor ailments such as boils, piles and other skin complaints.
 These uses may be due to the bark’s astringent effect.
 REF

-Beech wood has been used to make furniture, bowls, baskets and kitchen utensils.
-A tar from the timber can be used to make creosote.
+The wood has been used to make furniture, bowls, baskets and kitchen utensils.
+Tar from the timber can be used to make creosote.
 REF

-Excessive consumption of beech nuts may cause poisoning.
+Excessive consumption of the nuts may cause poisoning.
 The tree is best avoided in food and medicine when pregnant or breastfeeding.